|

 What are the requirements to be accepted?

-Each assisted living facility establishes its own acceptance guidelines, but they all follow the same holistic approach to care.
-Most communities of this kind have a minimum acceptance age that varies between 55 and 62.
+Many assisted living communities have a minimum acceptance age that varies between 55 and 62.
 Seniors must have a confirmed diagnosis of blindness or vision impairment, along a detailed description of associated disabilities.
 The medical records will have to be submitted as well, as it is important for specialists to determine how the visual impairment has affected the senior's ability to function and stay independent.
 Details about co-existing conditions should be mentioned, as well as the need for specific treatments, as most assisted living facilities only have limited healthcare available.

 Leaving the age and health requirements aside, one should also consider the financial implications of assisted living.
 Seniors must be able to meet the associated costs, providing proof of regular income.
 Should that prove to not be enough, they will have to guarantee other sources of financing.
 Admission is always considered from the perspective of individual care requirements, as assisted living communities cannot provide extensive help or support.
 The less independent a senior is, the higher the chance of being directed towards other long-term care communities.
 It is common knowledge that such facilities do not accept those who require long-term skilled nursing care, seniors with extensive medical needs, or those with severe cognitive impairment.